bonzaiferroni/eos-rising/caged-birds.md

 My expulsion from the Christian school was my introduction to public education, starting in the middle of the semester.
 I found it easy to make friendships, I was even popular in a way.
 But maintaining those friendships was not easy, and every time a new friend would begin to drift away, I would feel there was something wrong with me.
 I talked about difficult things with some of my teachers and their kindness changed my life.
 I struggled socially and academically and at home I still faced the same problems.
 I eventually dropped out, feeling too stupid to make it.

-On the last day I was there, I decided to just walk the 5 miles to my house rather than go to the next class.
+On my last day of high school, I decided it would be better to walk the 5 miles home rather than go to the next class.
 I remember seeing a big yellow grasshopper crawling lethargically across the path.
 In the crisp Autumn air, it did not have the energy to jump away and do grasshopper things.
 I sat down next to it and thought about its fate and cried.

 I got my GED and struggled through a semester at a community college before dropping out.
 I dropped out of life for quite some time, battling a deep depression.
 I told everyone that I had headaches.
 It wasn't exactly a lie, but it was far from the truth.